Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Abstract

 \section{Abstract}

-All isometrically invariant Markov (strictly local) fields on binary assignments are induced by energy functions that can be represented as linear combinations of area, perimeter, and Euler characteristic.
-This class of model includes the Ising model, both ferro- and antiferro-magnetic, with and without a field, as well as the ``triplet" Ising model We determine the low-temperature behavior for this class of model, and construct a phase diagram of that behavior.
-In particular, we identify regions with three geometric phases, regions with a single unique phase, and coexistence lines between them.
+{In two dimensions, all isometrically invariant Markov random fields on binary assignments are induced by energy functions that can be represented as linear combinations of area, perimeter, and Euler characteristic.
+This class of model includes the Ising model, both ferro- and antiferromagnetic, with and without a field, as well as the Baxter-Wu model.
+On the hexagonal lattice, we determine the low-temperature behavior for this class of model, and construct a phase diagram of said behavior.
+In particular, we identify regions with three geometric phases, regions with a single unique phase, and coexistence curves between them.
+We also characterize the behavior along two non-Peierls lines, where entropy fails to vanish the as temperature goes to zero.}